python/cpython/Doc/library/asyncio-runner.rst

 .. versionadded:: 3.11

 When :const:`signal.SIGINT` is raised by :kbd:`Ctrl-C`, :exc:`KeyboardInterrupt`
 exception is raised in the main thread by default.
+However this doesn't work with :mod:`asyncio` because it can interrupt asyncio internals and can hang the program from exiting.

+To mitigate this issue, :mod:`asyncio` handles :const:`signal.SIGINT` as follows:

 This approach doesn't work with asyncio, the interruption should never break asyncio internals itself but stop a user code.